duddel/yourgame/docs/md_sites/yg_util.md

 Adds an idle segment to the Motion.

-Todo: check if chaining works and if this function returns a Motion reference.
+ToDo: check if chaining works and if this function returns a Motion reference.

 > `yg.util.Motion.addIdle(dt, val)` -> `void`